-expanded1 First expanded profile to be compared expanded2 Second expanded profile to to be compared common.expanded relationType Type of relation between gene lists compared through the expanded profiles.
-It can be INCLUSION, INTERSECTION or DISJOINT method The approximation method to the sampling distribution under the null hypothesis specifying that the samples pn and qm come from the same population.
-See the 'Details' section below confidence The confidence level of the confidence interval in the result ab. approx
+expanded1 First expanded profile to be compared expanded2 Second expanded profile to to be compared common.expanded Expanded profile made from the genes appearing in both lists of genes relationType Type of relation between gene lists compared through the expanded profiles.
+It can be INCLUSION, INTERSECTION or DISJOINT method The approximation method to the sampling distribution under the null hypothe- sis specifying that the samples pn and qm come from the same population.
+See the 'Details' section below confidence The confidence level of the confidence interval in the result ab.approx The approximation used for computing 'a' and 'b' coefficients (see details) Other arguments for the methods 'basicProfile' or 'compareGoProfiles'